rphln/Percussion/README.md

 ## Installation

-At this moment, `Percussion` is not fully fit for public use, and as such is not available in Hex.
-If you're feeling adventurous and want to try it, simply add it as a GitHub dependency.
+At this moment, `Percussion` is highly volatile; if you're feeling adventurous and want to try it, simply add it as a GitHub dependency.

 ```elixir
 def deps do